DateJanuary 25, 2014

-How can you know if you are doing the right things, at the right time with out a Strategic Plan.
+How can you know if you are doing the right things, at the right time with out a written business plan; aka Strategic Plan.
 Just like Alice in Wonderland, if you don’t have a vision of where you want to go, it doesn’t really matter the path you take.
 Many leaders are frustrated with the poor results they’ve seen with past strategic plans and have abandoned the effort entirely.
-Some create a huge binder each year and it sits on the shelf until next years planning session.
+Some create a huge binder each year that sits on the shelf until next years planning session.
 Others are intimidated by the word ‘strategic” and never even attempt one.

 Strategic plans answer the questions of “where will we play and how do we win.”
 They are a great tool to help you create budgets to anticipate cash flow, set hiring and employee development plans, capital and technology requirements, marketing and much more.
 This plan needs to be in writing so everyone can align their efforts around a focused target, and make decisions based on a bigger picture.
 However, they also need to allow for the fast changes of the market and geo political activities that may require you adjust along the way.